flatironinstitute/CaImAn/README.md

     conda activate caiman  # activate virtual environment

 ### Step 2: Download code samples and data sets
 Here we will create a working directory with code samples and related data in a folder called `caiman_data`.
-Once this step is done, you will easily be able to run any of the demos provided with Caiman!
-While still in the caiman environment in conda from the previous step:
+Once this step is done, you will easily be able to run any of the demos provided with Caiman.
+While still in the caiman virtual environment created in the previous step:

     caimanmanager.py install